chatuphat/chatuphat/README.md

 ### Professional Summary
-* Has been the group leader 4 times

 ### About Me
 A self-taught programmer and data analyst.
 Love to explore and learn new things via various universities.
 I'm currently an enrolled student in Bachelor of Science (Information Technology) at Burapha University.